swillow/pdb2amber/build_forcefield/README.md

    loadamberparams ligand_H.frcmod
    saveamberparam mol ligand.prmtop ligand.inpcrd
    quit

    ```
+   (Note, there is a empty line after 'quit'.)

 6. Build a force field file for OpenMM from an AMBER prmtop file.